CIAT-DAPA/ganabosques_orm/README.md

 # Ganabosques ORM

-**Ganabosques ORM** is a Python package built with [MongoEngine](https://mongoengine.org/) to manage the data models of the Ganabosques monitoring and reporting system.
+**Ganabosques ORM** is a Python package built with [MongoEngine](https://docs.mongoengine.org/) to manage the data models of the Ganabosques system.

 ## Features

 - MongoDB collections modeled using `mongoengine.Document`.
 - Embedded data structures (`EmbeddedDocument`) for auxiliary data.
 - Enums for standard values.
-- Ready to use with any MongoDB backend.
 - Includes unit tests with `unittest` and `mongomock`.

 ## Installation